MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 ## Declaring resource instances

 DSC configuration documents enable managing more than one resource or resource instance at a time.
 Configuration documents declare a collection of resource instances and their desired state.
-This makes it possible to model complex desired states by composing different resources and instances together, like defining a security baseline for compliance or the settings for a web farm.
+Collections make it possible to model complex desired states by composing different resources and instances together, like defining a security baseline for compliance or the settings for a web farm.

 A resource instance declaration always includes: